 Larkdata is a tool to decipher the numeric and binary digital coding in Alouette-I images.
 It is designed to read and interpret the metadata found in ionogram images recently scanned by the CSA.

-Karlille John, Huanning Wang, Erin Hong, Amy Yi, Mohammad Ismail, Ali Karamali, Sameed Sohani, Michelle Villar, Patrick Ocampo, Jim Rootham, Prashant Patel, Frederic Pun
+The team: Karlille John, Huanning Wang, Erin Hong, Amy Yi, Mohammad Ismail, Ali Karamali, Sameed Sohani, Michelle Villar, Patrick Ocampo, Jim Rootham, Prashant Patel, Frederic Pun

 Waterloo │ 5 members

 Space Bird Recovery Mission!
 Guelph++ attacked the challenge of extracting the metadata from Alouette-I images in order to enable people all over the world to easily categorize and study information about activity in the ionosphere.